 - Mount the ISO file.

-- Copy ISO files to the USB drive.
+- Copy the ISO contents to the USB drive.

 Mohd Shakir Zakaria is a cloud architect with deep roots in software development and open-source advocacy.
 Certified in AWS, Red Hat, VMware, ITIL, and Linux, he specializes in designing and managing robust cloud and on-premises infrastructures.